 Old Church Cottage, Tring, Herts

-Ancient yews, a Norman tower and a four hundred year old thatched cottage make for a perfect backdrop for snowdrops, am I right?
-Load of different varieties spring up on the churchyard along with pretty cyclamen, crocuses and other spring bulbs.
+Ancient yews, a Norman tower and a 400-year-old thatched cottage make for a perfect backdrop for snowdrops, am I right?
+A load of different varieties spring up on the churchyard along with pretty cyclamen, crocuses and other spring bulbs.

 Anglesey Abbey, Cambs